 Retention of all records supporting the funds used for draw-down, as well as any additional expenditures covered by the draw-down funds for three (3) years after the end of the contract term.
 This requirement applies to fiscal records, reports and client information.
 Additionally, SCP agrees to make all records relating to draw-down activities and expenses available upon request by ACAA, DES and/or any Federal entity.
 Any costs that cannot be substantiated by source documentation may be disallowed.

-Return any funds necessary to repay ACAA for any disallowed expenses in which SCP has not complied with the requirements of this MOU and applicable state and federal regulations.
+Return of any funds necessary to repay ACAA for any disallowed expenses in which SCP has not complied with the requirements of this MOU and applicable state and federal regulations.
 Funds will be returned to ACAA within 30 days of receipt of written notification.

 Submission of a copy of audited financial statements to ACAA nine months after the end of the SCP’s fiscal year during which this grant falls.
 SCP agrees to provide access to auditors to determine compliance with federal regulations.
 If your agency does not undergo an annual audit process, alternative arrangements may be made upon approval of ACAA.
 The CFDA Number for this grant is 10.561.